Equine-Assisted Therapy in Mississippi

 What therapies/interventions pair well with this?

-What is equine therapy best paired up with, you might be wondering.
+What is equine-assisted therapy best paired up with, you might be wondering.
 Equine-assisted treatment can be used in conjunction with other related therapies.
 Cognitive Behavioral Therapy (CBT) is widely used for treating addiction.
 CBT is a method for restructuring thought processes, changing them from negative to positive (and unhelpful to helpful, unrealistic to realistic).
 By retraining you to recognize those distorted thought patterns, you can effectively understand your behavior and thoughts – as well as those of others – even better.

 In addition to CBT, Dialectical Behavioral Therapy (DBT) might be used in conjunction with HAT.
 DBT focuses on developing daily living skills in addition to cognitive restructuring.
 This can be especially helpful for those battling addiction, as substance use can compromise your ability to perform living skills.